Unrealized Expectations: Comparing AI Methods vs Classical Algorithms for Maximum Independent Set: Deconstructing the Performance Gap: Algorithmic Analysis

-\paragraph{Solution: Rigorous and comprehensive benchmarking} A critical step forward is to benchmark AI-inspired methods against classical solvers on a wider range of CO problems across varied instance sizes and realistic runtime settings.
-Comprehensive benchmarks, like~\citep{boether_dltreesearch_2022}, as well as detailed experiments (\Cref{sec:exp-results}) and analyses (\Cref{sec:ablations}) in our paper, are necessary for meaningful comparisons.
-Future evaluations should also report computation resources used (e.g., GPU memory) and allow for flexible inference times, ensuring a fair assessment across methods.

-\paragraph{Issue 2: Intrinsic hardness and limits of learning} Our experiments (\cref{sec:exp-results}) show that learning-based methods consistently underperform leading classical solvers, even on in-distribution data thought to be ideal for ML.
-This suggests that problems like MIS may be fundamentally hard for current learning paradigms.
-Theoretical works highlight barriers for local and GNN-based algorithms, such as the Overlap Gap Property (OGP)~\citep{gamarnik2014limits, gamarnik2021overlap, gamarnik2023barriers}.

-\paragraph{Solution: Theoretical and empirical understanding of limitations} Addressing these limitations requires a combination of theoretical and empirical approaches.
-Future research should deepen understanding of theoretical barriers like OGP and develop empirical tools, such as serialization analysis (\Cref{sec:ablations}), to pinpoint failure modes of AI-inspired methods.
-This dual approach will clarify what is fundamentally difficult for learning in CO and guide new algorithmic developments.

-\paragraph{Issue 3: Insufficient use and understanding of classical heuristics} Current AI-inspired algorithms for CO problems either attempt to fully replace classical heuristics or substitute classical components with learned models, often without understanding why classical methods succeed.
-Previous works~\citep{boether_dltreesearch_2022, xia2024position} reveal that the seeming success of some hybrid approaches, including neural network-guided tree search for MIS~\citep{li2018combinatorial} and TSP~\citep{xia2024position}, typically derive most of their gains from embedded classical reductions rather than from the learned components.
+In addition, although all algorithms except \isco have improvements after local search, they still perform worse than \redumis in most cases.

-\paragraph{Solution: Learning from and integrating classical heuristics} Progress demands that researchers move beyond treating classical solvers as black-box baselines.
-Instead, AI researchers tackling CO problems should analyze and learn the effective components of classical heuristics—such as reduction~\citep{xiao2013confining, akiba2016branch}, local search~\citep{andrade2012fast}, and evolutionary algorithms~\citep{lamm2015graph}.
-It is also important to use empirical ablation studies to identify key ingredients, as done in~\citep{boether_dltreesearch_2022} and \cref{sec:add-local-search}.
-Results in \cref{sec:comp-other-algs} show similarities among good solutions obtained from vastly differnt algorithms.
-Furthermore, our analysis~\cref{sec:ablations} highlights that rather than relying solely on end-to-end methods like \difusco, integrating classical heuristics such as greedily selecting the smallest-degree node into the overall algorithm may yield better results.
+In summary, our analysis highlights a promising direction for designing machine learning-based combinatorial optimization algorithms.
+Rather than relying solely on end-to-end methods like \pcqo or \difusco, incorporating classical heuristics, such as greedily selecting the smallest-degree node, into the overall algorithm may yield better results.
 One potential approach could involve using machine learning algorithms to identify a small subset of nodes, followed by a degree-based greedy method to complete the solution.
-These insights should then be systematically incorporated into AI-inspired frameworks, enabling principled hybrid algorithms that embed classical heuristics as core components.